asgerjakobsen/TARGET-seq-plus/README.md

 ## 4. Integration of transcriptome data with genotyping and FACS indexing

-Integration of transcriptome data with genotyping and FACS indexing data relies on a shared cell identifiers.
+Integration of transcriptome data with genotyping and FACS indexing data relies on shared cell identifiers.

 The transcriptome cell barcodes in the outputs from the pre-processing pipeline are derived from the combination of libraries with unique i5/i7 plate indexes and oligo-dT cell barcodes.